joatom/ai_curious/_posts/2022-01-31-learn_along.md

 In January 2022 there is a [community competition](https://www.kaggle.com/c/song-popularity-prediction) hosted by *Abhishek Thakur*, that provides the opportunity for yet *another learning approach*.
 During the competition there are sessions being recoreded on YouTube, with two Grandmasters covering the topics *EDA* and *Imputation*.
 So we get high quality guidance for two important topics while working on the competition.
 I took the opportunity to learn along.

-I wrote down my experience with this learning approach and shared it with my solution in the following notbook.
+I wrote down my experience with this learning approach and shared it with my solution in the following notebook.

-<iframe src="https://www.kaggle.com/embed/joatom/song-pop-learn-along?kernelSessionId=86412582" height="800" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="Learning along"></iframe>
+<iframe src="https://www.kaggle.com/embed/joatom/song-pop-learn-along?kernelSessionId=86784482" height="800" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="Learning along"></iframe>